 MAT217 Honors Linear Algebra

-Schedule: (usually) Tuesdays and Thursdays, 11AM-12:20PM and/or 1:30PM-2:50PM in Spring semester only.
+Schedule: (usually) Tuesdays and Thursdays, 11AM-12:20PM and/or 1:30PM-2:50PM, with a Friday precept, in Spring semester only.
 Includes optional evening review sessions run by undergraduate course assistants on a schedule that is set up after classes begin.

 Brief Course Description: A rigorous introduction to linear algebra with an emphasis on proof rather than applications.
 Topics include vector spaces, linear transformations, inner product spaces, determinants, eigenvalues, the Cayley-Hamilton theorem, Jordan form, the spectral theorem for normal transformations, bilinear and quadratic forms.
 This course is a continuation of 215 and gives a more thorough and theoretical treatment of linear algebra than courses like 202 and 204.
 Continues the development of proof-construction skills begun in 215.